1300 361 646

 Packing up to move into another room to sleep is just going to move the problem into a new room.
 The first step of action when dealing with an infestation in progress is the main affected area – the bed!

-Take the mattress off if you haven’t already, and try get as good a vantage as you can on the entire frame.
+Take the mattress off if you haven’t already, and try to get as good a vantage as you can on the entire frame.

 Put all your bedding and linen into a hot wash (even the stuff that wasn’t on the bed).
 High heat and cold temperatures both kill bugs, which thrive in warm and moderate heat.
-You might want to take this opportunity to also wash your laundry bag, since it’ll assuredly have bed bugs of its own now (and you’ll be putting a lot of stuff in it soon).
+You might want to take this opportunity to also wash your laundry bag since it’ll assuredly have bed bugs of its own now (and you’ll be putting a lot of stuff in it soon).

 While you’re doing that, take a cloth and some non-toxic bed bug spray and wipe down where you’ll be storing the sheets.
 There’s no point in putting them right back in an infested area after washing!